Zika and Pregnancy Planning

 If you have symptoms or test positive for Zika:

 After a trip to an area with Zika, you may still have the virus even if you don’t have Zika symptoms.
-Make sure to:
+Make sure to prevent pregnancy for at least 2 to 3 months:

 If you live in an area with Zika, talk with your healthcare provider about the safest times to try for a pregnancy